 Rosemary potatoes from the oven with olive oil, with a pan of fresh greens or frozen vegetables like onions, olives, carrots, peppers, zucchini, artichokes, green cabbage and chilli to taste.

-Serve with a good red wine.
+Serve with a glass of good red wine.

 Finish with a cup of coffee.